Could I Have ADHD? Or Am I Just Lazy?

 But a lot of people in this position care deeply.

-• Promise yourself you’ll do it tomorrow… and then repeat the cycle
+You promise yourself you’ll do it tomorrow… and then the same thing happens again.

 So What’s Actually Going On?

-• Once you get going, you’re fine — it’s the starting that’s the problem
+Once you get going, you’re often fine.
+It’s the starting that feels disproportionately hard.

 The Last-Minute Cycle